vinej/pyarchive/README.md

-    csv         :   read a csv file in memory. the first line of the CSV must contains the columns' names query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory template    :   save into a excel file information created by previous tasks in memory with the help of an excel template curl        :   launch a curl command (not completed yet, on progress)
+    csv         :   read a csv file in memory. the first line of the CSV must contains the columns' names query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory curl        :   launch a curl command (not completed yet, on progress)

 Array definition